maomaomari/mcstr/README.md

 ## Usage
 Just define MCSTR_IMP before including the library and you'll be able to use the functions implemented.
-A missing MCSTR_IMP will only allow you to use the data structures and types define in the header.
+A missing MCSTR_IMP will only allow you to use the data structures and types defined in the header.
 ```c
 #define MCSTR_IMP
 #include "mcstr.h"